siavashmusic/php-container/README.md

 # php-container
-Php container using psr/container Interface
+Php container is a service container using psr/container Interface